-This measure under consideration (MUC) directly addresses a leading priority, measures to address the COVID-19 pandemic, for the Centers for Medicare and Medicaid Services (CMS) for the Merit-based Incentive Payment System (MIPS).
+This measure under consideration (MUC) directly addresses a leading priority, measures to address the COVID-19 pandemic, for the Centers for Medicare and Medicaid Services (CMS) for the Merit-based Incentive Payment System Program (MIPS).
 Although other measures included in the program address immunizations, none are specific to COVID-19.
+However, three of nine patients surveyed did not agree that this measure result would be useful to patients making decisions about their healthcare, suggesting some limits to the utility of publicly reporting the measure result.